-MBIA Inc. (MBI), the bond insurer locked in a three-year legal battle with Bank of America Corp., is paying executives $11.4 million in cash bonuses to stay with the company for at least three more years.
+MBIA Inc. (MBI:US), the bond insurer locked in a three-year legal battle with Bank of America Corp., is paying executives $11.4 million in cash bonuses to stay with the company for at least three more years.

 The board of the Armonk, New York-based firm approved compensation for Chief Financial Officer Chuck Chaplin, Chief Operating Officer William Fallon, Chief Legal Officer Ram Wertheim and Chief Portfolio Officer Anthony McKiernan that include the cash retention awards and 2 million shares of stock.